RSS

 If you look at the prospects for the development of the market until 2020, then ACRA experts do not see objective reasons for further rapid growth of the industry.
 It is noted that the growth will be 2.4% per year.
 The main factors cited by experts: the growth of wages and real incomes of the population is expected to range from 1-3%, the preservation of the current unemployment rate, a positive general economic background, as well as a decrease in interest rates on consumer loans.

-Analysts at Uniteller (Uniteller Platform) The pre-processing settlement center is more optimistic in its forecasts for the Russian market and believes that in 2018-2020, annual growth may reach 2.7-3%.
+Analysts at Uniteller (Uniteller Platform) The Pre-Processing Settlement Center (PRC) are more optimistic in their forecasts for the Russian market and believe that in 2018-2020, annual growth may reach 2.7-3%.
 The reasons are the increase by the World Bank of the forecast for the growth of the Russian economy for 2018 from 1.4% to 1.7%, and until 2020 - to 1.8%.
 The Ministry of Economic Development predicts GDP growth by 2020 to 2.3%.
 The INP RAS expects real incomes of Russian residents to grow by 6% in 2018, by 3% in 2019 and by 3.7% in 2020.
 All this should contribute to an increase in the demand of the population for air travel.

 1910: Opening of the first airfield in Moscow on Khodynsky field